Moustov/pyharmonytooling/README.md

 ## Next Features
 _(in no specific order)_
+* Chords stuff
   * transpose song chords
   * display degrees song chords
+  * show remarkable cadences in songs
+  * build a database from chord transitions (event log mechanism could be used)
+  * find similar songs from chord sequences
+* Tabs stuff
   * take guitar tuning into account when handling guitar tabs
   * display degrees in guitar tabs
   * transpose guitar tabs
   * update tabs with guitar tuning
   * guess rhythm from guitar tab
   * use rhythm in guitar tab to guess phrases and improve chord guessing
+  * show remarkable cadences in tabs
+  * analyze found chords from tabs to make them more consistent (notably with the CoF or b/#)

 # Test report
 see [here](unit_test_report.md)